dhanushbdev25/whatsapp-poc-backend/src/components/web/webhook/WEBHOOK_TEST_CURL.md

 - `WHATSAPP_ENROLLMENT_TEMPLATE_NAME` - Default template name (can be overridden via flow data `template_name` or `templateName`)
 - `WHATSAPP_ENROLLMENT_HEADER_IMAGE_URL` - Default header image URL (can be overridden via flow data `header_image_url` or `headerImageUrl`)

+**Note:** Interactive menu content (header image, body text, footer) is hardcoded in the service and cannot be configured via environment variables.

+**Note:**
-**Note:** Template name and header image URL can be passed in the flow data itself, making them configurable per flow without changing environment variables.
+- Template name and header image URL can be passed in the flow data itself, making them configurable per flow without changing environment variables.
 The priority is: Flow Data → Environment Variable → Hardcoded Default
+- MENU and BACK commands (text or button) automatically trigger the interactive menu to be sent

 Replace `YOUR_VERIFY_TOKEN` in the GET request with the same value from your `.env` file.